 As with many historic buildings in San Francisco, Hotel Zeppelin had a lot of personality changes before settling into this role.
-The basement used to be a speakeasy in the 1920s, the local press club was in the second structure next door, and even as a hotel it was Hotel Prescott until 2015 when it became a Viceroy property.
+The basement used to be a speakeasy in the 1920s, the local press club was in the second structure next door, and even as a hotel it was Hotel Prescott until 2015 when it became a Viceroy property and then an independent one.

 This is all thankfully more playful than reverent, the place never getting too bogged down in the nostalgia to look dated or overly retro.
 There’s a clear modern sensibility at work, from the curving wall of craft distillery gin bottles in the bar to the Silicon Valley-worthy TVs that allow you to stream from your smart phone or tablet.